 All 10 of the world's tallest summits are found in central and southern Asia.
 They are measured as individual peaks and not as part of mountain ranges.

-Technically, Mauna Kea, a dormant partially submerged volcano in Hawaii, is the world's tallest mountain if measured from the ocean floor to its peak for a total distance of 10,203 m.
-However, for the purpose of this list, we will only be looking at mountains whose peak can be measured from the ground up.
-Mountain islands are in a different category as their bases are below sea level.
+Technically, Mauna Kea, a dormant partially submerged volcano found on the island of Hawaii, is the world's tallest mountain if measured from the floor of the Pacific Ocean to its peak for a total distance of 10,203 m.
+However, for the purpose of this list, we will only be looking at mountains whose base is found above sea level, i.e. both the top and the bottom of the mountain must be above sea level.

 10. Annapurna I (8,091 m)

-Annapurna I is the tenth tallest mountain peak in the world.
+Annapurna I is the world's tenth tallest peak, at 8,091 m high.
 It is found in north-central Nepal.
 Like most other mountains of its grandeur, Annapurna has a reputation for being extremely difficult to climb.
 In fact, it boasts the highest climbing attempt to fatality ratio of any other major mountain on earth.
 Approximately 32% of climbers who make an attempt to reach the summit of Annapurna I perish.
 There are few mountains that are more difficult to climb.

 9. Nanga Parbat (8,126 m)

 Ninga Parbat is the world's highest point.
 It is found in Pakistan in the western section of the Himalayas.
 It is considered to be one of the world's eight-thousanders, that is, mountains that measure over 8,000 metres.
 Despite its extreme height, Nanga Parbat is still only the second tallest mountain in Pakistan, a country of major peaks.

 8. Manaslu (8,163)

-Manslu is the eighth tallest mountain in the world.
+Manslu is the world's eighth highest point.
 It is in the Manaslu Himalaya range and the first ascent was made in 1956 by Norbu and Imanishi.
 The mountain has since been climbed just under 300 times.
 It is considered to be one of the world's deadliest summit treks.
 It is located in Nepal.

 7. Dhaulagiri I (8,167 m)